 - Positive attitude and ability to take feedback and criticism (while you don’t need to be cheerleader, a negative attitude or unwillingness to take advice won’t get you very far in derby.)

 What happens after you pass New Skater?
 That depends on your goals.
-You may always come back, whether you pass or not, to get more skate time and work on stops.
-Once you pass New Skater, you can come to open practices if you are: 18+, identify as female (or are compatibly nonbinary), and have a supportive and positive attitude.
-If you identify as male we encourage you to come to our non-contact practices, learn to referee at our scrimmages, and/or join a men’s derby league.
+You may always come back to New Skater, whether you pass or not, to get more skate time and work on stops.
+Once you pass New Skater, you can come to open practices if you are: 18+, identify as female or nonbinary and comfortable skating in a female-centered space, and have a supportive positive attitude.
+Male identifying skaters are encouraged to come to our non-contact practices, learn to referee at our scrimmages, and/or join a men’s derby league.